Kazuki-tam/gas-spreadsheet-mail/README.md

 # gas-spreadsheet-mail

-This starter kit makes sending e-mails at once easier with Google sheets.
+This starter kit makes sending emails at once easier with Google sheets.

 ## Status